Phase constants in the Fock-Goncharov quantum cluster varieties: Cluster -, - and -varieties

 Some words must be put in order.
-What Fock and Goncharov \cite{FG09} call a `feed' is essentially a seed without the cluster variables\,\footnote{Goncharov says that the uncommon terminology `feed' used in \cite{FG09} was supposed to be a joke.}, i.e. the exchange matrix $\varepsilon$ and the skew-symmetrizer $d$.
-I think it makes more sense to use seeds as defined in Def.\ref{def:seed} instead of feeds, in the construction of `cluster varieties', whence I do so in the present paper.
+What Fock and Goncharov \cite{FG09} call a `feed' is essentially a seed without the cluster variables, i.e. the exchange matrix $\varepsilon$ and the skew-symmetrizer $d$.
+I think it makes more sense to use seeds as defined in Def.\ref{def:seed} instead of feeds, in the construction of cluster varieties, whence I do so in the present paper.
 An $\mcal{A}$-seed, with the data of $d$ left out, is what is called a `labeled seed' with `trivial coefficients' in the theory of cluster algebras initiated by Fomin and Zelevinsky \cite{FoZ02}.
 A $\mcal{D}$-seed minus the data of $d$ is what is called a `labeled seed' with `coefficients' in the `universal semifield' in \cite{FoZ07}; $\{B_i\}_{i=1}^n$ is their `cluster' and $X_i$'s their coefficients.
-Readers will be able to verify these comparison when they get to the formulas for the `mutations' in \S\ref{subsec:seed_mutations}.
+Readers will be able to verify these comparison when they get to the formulas for the {\em mutations} in \S\ref{subsec:seed_mutations}.
 On the other hand, the cluster $\mcal{X}$-variables are not the usual `cluster variables' in the sense of Fomin-Zelevinsky.
-So, a `seed' as defined in the above Def.\ref{def:seed} is, say, a `generalized seed together with the choice of a skew-symmetrizer'.
+So, a {\em seed} as defined in the above Def.\ref{def:seed} is, say, a `generalized seed together with the choice of a skew-symmetrizer'.
+The symbol $\Gamma$ has nothing to do with the cluster mapping class group (cluster modular group) in \cite{FG09}.

 \vs